|Maximian, western Augustus||Diocletian, eastern Augustus|

 The "Second Tetrarchy" only lasted until July 306 when the western Augustus Constantius took ill and died.
 Constantine was then promoted by the army (surely prearranged by Constantius) without the advice and consent of the other rulers.
 The orderly system that had created the Second Tetrarchy lasted only a year and three months.
 In short summary, after Constantius died in July 306

-• Severus II was elevated to Augustus in the west (as expected in the tetrarchal system) by Galerius (who was the remaining, eastern, Augustus)
+• Severus II, Caesar, was elevated to Augustus in the west (as expected in the tetrarchal system) by Galerius (who was the remaining, eastern, Augustus)

 • Maxentius, son of Maximian, seized power in Rome in October when Severus II was in the north

 • Maximian came out of retirement to join him in November,

 • both Maxentius (early 307?) and Constantine (July 307) took the title Augustus, and